16th June 2024: Southwark, the National Gallery and Kamijo at The Garage {London, England, June 2024}

 We actually made it with some time to catch our bus, so we looked at the souvenir shops and Fujisankomitake Jinja [冨士山小御嶽神社].

-As we left, we could see Mount Fuji in all its glory, and I could not believe that I had actually been there!
+As we left, we could see Mount Fuji in all its glory, and I could not believe that I had actually been up there!
+The total experience had taken a bit over 27 hours, and it was exhausting but exhilarating.

 However, the downfall had to come, and it came in the bus, about 20 minutes into the ride home – once I stopped moving, my body completely shut down in pain.
-My back spasmed, headache hit, left knee got stuck, and the roadtrip was hellish.
+My back cramped, headache hit, left knee got stuck, and the road trip was horrible.
 I did not want to have any dinner even if I knew I needed it, but a hot pot in the conbini managed to draw me and it was exactly what I needed!

 Walked distance: 10th: 9988 steps / 7.14 km; 11th: 21107 steps / 15.1 km.
 However!
-This damn thing does not take into account that I CLIMBED A VOLCANO!!
+The damn watch does not take into account that I CLIMBED A VOLCANO!!
 I mean, come on!
 Some of those steps had a 70 cm difference in height!
-I managed to do it, and I feel damn proud of myself for it, and I will forever proudly display my Fuji-climbing-stick as proof of the feat.
+I managed to do it, and I feel damn proud of myself for it, and I will forever proudly display my Fuji-climbing stick as proof of the feat.
 Also, just so you know 11th of August is Yama no Hi [山の日] (Mountain Day) so this was ironically well-timed, even if by pure chance!

 18th July 2016: Shopping spree (I) {Japan, summer 2016}